Cyprus introduces Notional Interest Deduction regime and non-domiciled rules

 Notwithstanding the above, an individual who has been a tax resident of Cyprus for at least 17 years out of the last 20 years prior to the tax year will be considered to be “domiciled in Cyprus” and as such be subject to SDC regardless of his/her domicile of origin.

-The amendments to the Cypriot tax laws provide both individual and corporate investors a broader scope of options in structuring their investments into Cyprus.
+The amendments to the Cypriot tax laws provide both individual and corporate investors with a broader scope of options for structuring their investments in Cyprus.
 Nevertheless, investors should undertake a review of their existing arrangements and structures in order to assess the impact of the changes and ensure their conformity with relevant amendments.
 Businesses should therefore reconsider their structures in an effort to assess options and consider taking any necessary actions.